Text References

 Berakhot 2a:1

 A ranged text is indicated by use of a - hyphen character.
-Some examples of ranged refs:
+The following are valid examples of ranged refs:

 • Genesis 1:1-2